 "And then he raped me again," she said, holding back tears.
 She also accused Ahn of sexually assaulting others.

 Following the TV interview, the ruling Democratic Party held an emergency meeting and expelled Ahn with immediate effect.

-Hours later the 52-year-old announced his resignation as governor of South Chungcheong province and his retirement from public life.
+Hours later the 52-year-old announced his resignation as governor of South Chungcheong Province and retirement from public life.

-"I apologise to everyone, especially to Miss Kim Ji-eun," Ahn said in a Facebook post.
+"I apologise to everyone, especially to Miss Kim Ji-eun," he said in a Facebook post.

 "I ask for forgiveness for my stupid action... it was all my fault," he said.

-It was an astonishing turnaround for Ahn, who enjoyed huge popularity among young liberal voters thanks to his wholesome image and good looks, which helped him earn the nickname "South Chungcheong's EXO" -- after a K-pop boy band.
+It is an astonishing turnaround for Ahn, who enjoyed huge popularity among young, liberal voters thanks to his wholesome image and good looks, which helped him earn the nickname "South Chungcheong's EXO" -- after a K-pop boy band.

 "That he raped me again after mentioning the #MeToo movement and apologising to me made me think 'I may never be able to escape from this.
 How can I escape from him?'"
 Kim said.

 The revelation sparked widespread anger, with one online commentator writing: "Shock, fury... no words will describe how we all feel right now."